w3c/wai-tutorials/source/tables/simple.html.erb.md

   - H51
 ---

 A simple table has one header row and/or a header column.
-They are usually in the first row and column of the table.
+They are usually in the first row and column of the table and don’t span columns/rows.

 Use `<th>` elements to markup the header cells so that they are distinguishable from the data cells.
 Due to current interpretation of tables by assistive technologies it is useful to use the `scope` attribute on simple tables.
 It’s used to declare the direction of the header cell.
 A `scope` value of `row` or `col` denotes that the header cell applies to the entire row or column, respectively.

-Additionally, you can use the [`<caption>` element](caption-summary.html) to identify the table, which in some cases might be a WCAG 2.0 requirement.
+Additionally, you can use add a [caption](caption-summary.html) to identify the table in a document,  which is particularly useful for screen-reader users browsing the web page in “tables mode”.
+This is a way to meet WCAG 2.0 requirements in specific situations.

 ## Table with header cells in the top row only
 {:.ex}